 Graduate program policy in Agricultural Economics is implemented by the departmental Graduate Committee, under the leadership of the Graduate Chair.
 This committee is appointed by the Department Head, and regular members normally serve three-year appointments.
 The Graduate Committee reviews applications and makes admission decisions, recommends appropriate policy changes to the faculty, and exercises judgement on student petitions and requests for exceptions to Department policy.
-A graduate student represents the graduate student body on the committee and acts on all matters except admission and funding decisions, and decisions regarding personal matters relating directly to other students.
+A graduate student represents the graduate student body on the committee and participates in committee work that does not directly affect admission and funding decisions, or decisions regarding personal matters relating directly to other students.